darthlukan/gitops-workshop/WORKSHOP.md

 ## Initial Deployment

-In this section we will tell ArgoCD to deploy our application and pipeline.
+In this section we will tell ArgoCD to deploy our application.
 We will be using `CustomResources`, which are instances of a `CustomResourceDefinition`, to represent our deployments.
-In this case we will be using the `Application` "type" object to tell ArgoCD about our `sample-app` and `sample-app-ci` pipeline.
+In this case we will be using the `Application` "type" object to tell ArgoCD about our `sample-app` deployment.

 > *NOTE:* Execute the following playbook if you have difficulty following along or just wish to save time: